mesopelagique/PseudoProtocol/README.md

 End if
 ```

-You could also assert if you code need to be called by a correct instance
+You could also assert if you code need to be called by a correct instance type

 ```4d
 If (ps.ServiceProtocol.assertedInstance($instance))